Dansha-zzj/WalkingWithDinosaurs/README.md

 As a geologist, our client wants to add some function (game or VR/VR) so that he can better present his research And make people better understand Earth's past and future climate change

+## Stakeholders

+School of Geographical Sciences(Lectures & Administrators)-These people use the application to show the climate change in the past world.
+And they can present their latest research data to students in a more intuitive way.
+Moreover, they want it to be easy to use, which present visually and intuitively.

+School of Geographical Sciences(Students)-These people watch the application to learn the knowledge about climate change and geography.
+This can help them more intuitively understand the past and future of different areas of the world through 3D view in class.
+Additionally, they want the application to be more graphic and immersive.

+University of Bristol-The university should ensure the confidentiality and security of this application.
+And,they should secure the database so that it is not subject to any scrutiny or reputational damage.
+If the project is a great success and involves a range of issues such as museum displays, the vital interests of the creator should be protected.

 ## Quick Links

 * [See our earth!](https://climatearchive.org)